-The Society was incorporated as a non-profit group since 2011 and is in partnership with the Ministry of Forests, Lands & Resource Operations, Recreation Sites and Trails.
+The Society was incorporated as a non-profit group since 2011 and is in partnership with the Ministry of Forests, Lands & Resource Operations and Rural Development, Recreation Sites and Trails.

 Maintenance of the trails includes brushing, removal of fallen trees, repair and building of bridges and water-bars and improvement of signage and access roads.
 New trails will be built as our group grows.